 Craniopharyngiomas are rare benign tumors.
-Less than 400 new cases are diagnosed in the United States each year.
+Less than 400 new cases are diagnosed in the U.S. each year.
 They may be located within the pituitary gland or above the pituitary gland.
 People with this condition are born with it, and the tumor may enlarge at any time.

 These tumors generally come to attention either during childhood (5-15 years of age) or late adulthood (50-75 years of age).
-They are typically not diagnosed until they press on important structures around them, which causes symptoms.
-They are frequently large (over 2 cm) when detected and cause a variety of symptoms depending on the age at diagnosis, as well as their size and exact location.
+They are typically not diagnosed until they press on important structures around them, causing symptoms.

 Although craniopharyngiomas are benign tumors (not cancerous), their location can make them difficult to remove completely.
 A multidisciplinary approach is essential to the appropriate management and treatment of patients with craniopharyngiomas.